trowski/fiber-rfc/rfc.md

 Adding this capability directly in PHP core makes it widely available on any host providing PHP.
 Often users are not able to determine what extensions may be available in a particular hosting environment, are unsure of how to install extensions, or do not want to install 3rd-party extensions.
 With fibers in PHP core, any library author may use the feature without concerns for portability.

+Extensions that profile code need to account for switching fibers when creating backtraces and calculating execution times.
+This needs to be provided as a core internal API so any profiler could support fibers.
+The internal API that would be provided is out of scope of this RFC as it would not affect user code.

 Futher, the extension currently uses the observer API to determine when fiber schedulers are run to completion, however the timing is not ideal, as it occurs *before* shutdown functions and destructors are executed.
 Adding the fibers to PHP core would allow the engine to finish executing fiber schedulers *after* registered shutdown functions are invoked.

 #### Why not add an event loop and async/await API to core?